nurgeld/python-project-49/README.md

     $ brain-calc # the user needs to calculate the result of an arithmetic expression
     $ brain-progression # the user should guess the missing number in an arithmetic progression
     $ brain-prime # the user needs to answer whether the number is prime or not
+    $ brain-balance # the user needs to balance the given number

 To exit the virtual environment session, type ```deactivate```.
 This command will be available after the environment has been activated (previously performed).